openEOPlatform/documentation/federation/backends/collections.md

 # Collections
 This page describes requirements on STAC collection metadata for backend providers in the openEO platform federation.
-These requirements should be considered an addition to what is already required by the [openEO API](https://api.openeo.org/#tag/EO-Data-Discovery/operation/describe-collection).
+These requirements should be considered an addition to what is already required by the [openEO API](https://api.openeo.org/#tag/EO-Data-Discovery/operation/describe-collection) and the [API profiles](./api.md#profiles).

 ## Collection availability